Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

     :width: 600px
 |

-Next, we generate empirical cumulative distribution functions (eCDFs) to evaluate how many positive detections each model produces as a function of predicted probability—both for the candidate catalogs (the positively classified objects in the NDWFS Boötes field saved earlier) and for the LAB training instances that were also positively classified.
+Next, we generate empirical cumulative distribution functions (eCDFs) to evaluate how many positive detections each model produces as a function of predicted probability—both for the candidate catalogs (the positively classified objects in the NDWFS Boötes field saved earlier) and for the LAB training instances that were also positively classified as per the LOO CV.

 .. code-block:: python